 *Restaurants are listed alphabetically.
 This list has been limited to restaurants that opened between November 2018 and November 2019.

-Here are our 50 best new restaurants in Manila for 2019:
+Here are our 50 best restaurants in Metro Manila for 2019:

 14 Castilla Street, Quezon City